TheMarlboroMan/dfw-jumpstart/README.md

 (like one with submenus, specific actions taking place upon selection of an option and so on) are sinonym with grunt work...
 The menu controller is a good example of things that can be done.

+###Redefine keys.

+This is bound to exist on every game...
+The particulars are complex and the classes involved many, so just check the "menu" controller.
+There's an entire family of stuff there.

 ###Draw a controller different than the active one: